2026 travel guide to victoria bc

 Ferry Options

-• Seaplane options: Harbour Air flights from Vancouver, Whistler, and Seattle.
+• Seaplane options: Harbour Air flights depart from Vancouver, Whistler, and Seattle directly into the harbor.

-Travelers arriving by ferry often choose to stay near the Inner Harbour for walkability.
+Travelers arriving by ferry often choose to stay near the Inner Harbour for immediate walkability.

 Victoria Hotel Areas